Avoid Getting Caught in the Warrant Roundup

 Beginning in February, U.S. Marshals and local law enforcement agencies throughout the state of Texas will kick off a massive effort known as the Texas Warrant Roundup to collect debt owed on outstanding warrants.

 The Texas Warrant Roundup involves more than 260 jurisdictions state-wide.
-In 2011 alone, 4,110 arrest were made and 29, 847 warrants cleared in the city of Houston.
+On average, over 4,110 arrest are made and 29, 847 warrants cleared in the city of Houston alone.
 If you think you have a warrant in your name, find out for sure.
 Don't risk being arrested once the Texas Roundup starts.